Bulloch County, Georgia: Sports

+South Georgia Tormenta FC fields a professional team in USL League One, the third tier of the American Soccer Pyramid.
+The club's inaugural season was the 2016 season.
+Currently, games are played at the new 5,300 capacity Optim Sports Medicine Field at Tormenta Stadium.
+In 2022, they won the USL League One playoff final against Chattanooga Red Wolves SC by the score of 2–1, lifting their first trophy in their new stadium.

 Politics

 Bulloch County voted in line with most other "Solid South" counties prior to 1964, backing Democratic candidates for president by wide margins.
 The Civil Rights Act led to vast changes in political party makeup.
 The county has not backed a Democratic candidate for president since Georgian Jimmy Carter was the party nominee in 1976 and 1980.
 However, the Republican margins of victory are not as high as other rural counties in the state.